 - 12-volt battery

-- Proof of passing federal Department of Transportation annual inspection and be in good appearance
+- Proof of passing federal Department of Transportation annual inspection (within the last 90 days of starting orientation) and be in good appearance

 Safety items required: